aws-neuron/aws-neuron-sdk/docs/guide-repo-config.md

-# User Guide: Configuring Linux for Repository Updates
+# User Guide: Configuring Linux for repository updates

-Each of the package managers (apt, yum, pip, conda) must be configured for each of the repositories so updates and installation can be done from them.
+The following package managers: apt, yum, pip, and conda must be configured so updates and installation can be done from them.
 Each Linux variant is slightly different.

-This guide provides an overview of the settings for each variant and shows example use for Neuron packages.
+This short reference guide provides the needed settings for each variant and shows an example for Neuron packages.

 ## AWS Deep Learning AMIs (DLAMI) or Deep Learning Containers Images